thomasgallo/Emarus/README.md

 ```
 network={
   ssid="name_of_wifi"
-  psk="corrsponding_password"
+  psk="corresponding_password"
 }
 ```
 Then save by doing CTRL+x .
-If the configuration of the wifi does not work properly, make sure that no spaces has been added to the wpa_supplicant.conf file as it is not well interpretetd.
+If the configuration of the wifi does not work properly, make sure that no spaces has been added to the wpa_supplicant.conf file as it is not well interpreted.
 Also, make sure that ssh has been enabled in the Raspberry.
 You can now put the card back in the Raspberry and turn it on.
-A IP adress has been given to the Raspberry.
+A IP address has been given to the Raspberry.
 To find it, execute ```ifconfig``` on the terminal of your computer which must be connected to the same wifi network.
-You need to give this IP adresse to your Raspberry.
+You need to give this IP address to your Raspberry.
 Go to the Raspberry's terminal and execute ``` sudo nano ~/.bashrc```.
 At the end of the file, you should replace or create:
 ```
 export ROS_MASTER_URI=htpp://IP_adress_from_above:11311
 ```
 11311 is the port on your computer dedicated to ROS.
 This line allows the Raspberry to know that it master will be your computer.
 In our case, only one Raspberry is used.
-In the scenario where more than one Raspberry is used, you should do an ```ifconfig``` to get the IP adress of the Raspberry and define it as a ROS_HOSTNAME to make sure that the computer knows which Raspberry it is communicating with.
+In the scenario where more than one Raspberry is used, you should do an ```ifconfig``` to get the IP address of the Raspberry and define it as a ROS_HOSTNAME to make sure that the computer knows which Raspberry it is communicating with.

-Finally, save the nano and execute ``` source ~/.basrhc```
+Finally, save the nano and execute ``` source ~/.bashrc```

 ### Launching the code